temyers/cucumber-jvm-parallel-plugin/readme.md

 * The default for the `tags` property is now set to no tags.
 This means that all scenarios shall be executed by default.
       If you did not specify the tags parameter, add `<tags>"@complete", "@accepted"</tags>` to the configuration section.

 Changelog
 =========
 2.0.0
 -----
 * issue 50 - Support generating runners without any tags.
+* PR #57 - Use "generate-test-sources" maven build phase rather than "validate"

 1.3.0
 -----